 Given most sinus inflammation are located close to the brain, they can put up pressure on arteries and even disrupt the normal blood flow.
 It creates a bad situation for people with early stages of hypertension pushing their blood pressure higher and, increase their stroke risk.

-How to Calm a Sinusitis Infection?
+How To Calm A Sinusitis Infection?

 For addressing the risk, it is necessary to take steps in taming chronic inflammation in the nasal passages, especially in people with hypertension and stroke risk.